NetroCorp/TheCodingBot/README.md

 ## Get this version goin'!
 Eh... you can run this.
 Run `start.sh` or `start.bat` from `src` folder.
 It is not optimized to run like v5 does.
+Plus, there's a lot of refernces to my UserID in the code; it's best to just let this serve as a public archive.
+I mean, if you want to, try it out?
+I'm not going to provide support for anything other than v5. kthx.

 ## Contributing
 Don't.
 Unless you really want to ig.
 This version will be decommissioned once stable v5 is released.